Picovoice/porcupine/demo/python/README.md

 --input_audio_device_index 10 --output_path ~/test.wav
 ```

-If after listening to stored file there is no apparent problem detected please contact us at contact@picovoice.ai.
+If after listening to stored file there is no apparent problem detected please open an issue.

 #### Why am I getting "Exception: cannot autodetect the binary type ..."?